 CO-FOUNDER, ARTISTIC PRODUCER - Brad@cohesiontheatre.org

 Brad holds a BA in Theatre with a focus in Directing from Columbia College in Chicago, IL.
 He worked as a freelance Director, Actor, Lighting Designer, and Technician in the Chicago Theatre and Dance Community for nearly a decade for companies such as Victory Gardens Theater, The Mercury Theater, The Dance Chicago Festival, Links Hall Studio, Redmoon Theater, and Light Opera Works.
 In 2006 he became the Operations Manager for Jam Theatricals, and oversaw daily operations of the touring Broadway productions in Jam Theatricals’ 35 subscription markets across the country.
 In 2009 Brad moved from Chicago to Baltimore to marry the woman he loves.
 Then in 2012 he became the Events Manager at Center Stage, where he worked closely with the Development and Marketing Departments to oversee all events and rentals throughout the building.
-Brad has directed several productions in the Chicago and Baltimore areas.
-He worked with Alice Stanley on a new adaptation of Christopher Marlowe’s Edward II at Spotlighter’s Theater; it was during this production that the idea to create Cohesion Theatre Company was formed.
-Brad directed 13 Dead Husbands in Cohesion's inaugural season and Neil Gaiman's Neverwhere in Season 2.
+He now works as the Production Manager for CCBC's Performing Arts Department across all three of their campuses.
+Brad has directed and fight choreographed several productions in the Chicago and Baltimore areas.
+While working with Alice Stanley on a new adaptation of Christopher Marlowe’s Edward II at Spotlighter’s Theater, the idea to create Cohesion Theatre Company was formed.
+Brad directed 13 Dead Husbands, Neil Gaiman's Neverwhere, and Sally McCoy for Cohesion so far, as well as working as Fight Choreographer, Scenic Designer, and more for many Cohesion productions.

 DIRECTOR OF ARTISTIC AND COMMUNITY ENGAGEMENT - Caitlin@cohesiontheatre.org